DavidGomez-dev/meddiccscorelanding/_posts/2023-01-01-setup-guide.md

 <hr>

-<h4 class="mt-5 mb-3 text-primary">8.
+<h4 class="pt-6-m mb-3 text-primary" id="editing-questions">8.
 Settings: Editing the framework questions and default framework</h4>

 <ul>
   <li>Clicking the gear icon on ‘Select Framework’ allows you to edit the questions for that framework.
 The change will apply to all account members (not just the individual user).
 The modification will not affect the answers or scores previously submitted but will update the questions for all deals where that framework has been used.</li>